Dodge County Court Records

 The Wisconsin Court System provides self-help divorce and legal separation forms online, which walk filers through a guided questionnaire to generate the necessary documents.

-Dodge County also requires parents in newly filed divorce cases to attend a co-parenting education class conducted by Family Court Services.
+Dodge County also requires parents in newly filed divorce cases to attend a co-parenting education class run by Family Court Services.

 Confidentiality of Family Court Records

 Many family court records carry restricted access.
 Financial disclosure statements from divorce proceedings are not publicly available.
-Juvenile-related records, termination of parental rights proceedings, and guardianship matters involving minors are confidential under Wisconsin law.
-WCCA excludes these categories from public search results.
+Juvenile-related records, termination of parental rights proceedings, and guardianship matters involving minors are confidential under Wisconsin law, and WCCA excludes these categories from public search results.

 Marriage Records

 Certified copies of marriage certificates are available from the Dodge County Register of Deeds.
-The cost is $20.00 per certified copy, with additional copies of the same record ordered simultaneously costing $3.00 each.
-Applicants must complete the Marriage Record Request Application and present acceptable identification for records dated 2016 to present.
+Each certified copy costs $20.00; additional copies of the same record ordered at the same time are $3.00 each.
+Applicants must complete the Marriage Record Request Application and present acceptable identification for records dated 2016 to the present.

 Register of Deeds (Vital Records)